yunus5603/LazizKitchen-ChatBot/README.md

 ## Directory Structure

-- **backend**: Contains the FastAPI backend code responsible for handling chatbot requests.
+- **Backend**: Contains the FastAPI backend code responsible for handling chatbot requests.

-- **db**: Includes the MySQL database dump.
+- **DataBase**: Includes the MySQL database dump.
 Import this dump into your MySQL database using tools like MySQL Workbench.

-- **dialogflow_assets**: Holds the training phrases and other assets used to train the Dialogflow intents.
+- **Dialogflow_Asets**: Holds the training phrases and other assets used to train the Dialogflow intents.

-- **frontend**: Houses the code for the static website, providing a user-friendly interface for interacting with the chatbot.
+- **Frontend**: Houses the code for the static website, providing a user-friendly interface for interacting with the chatbot.

+- **Images**: Contains the snapshot of website and chatbot.

 ## Installation